-FEMA Activates its Emergency Lodging Assistance Program: Call for Hotel Participation in Affected Areas
+FEMA - Emergency Lodging Assistance Program: Call for Hotel Participation in Affected Areas

-FEMA activated its "Emergency Lodging Assistance (ELA) Program" to provide temporary lodging assistance to disaster evacuees.
+FEMA's "Emergency Lodging Assistance (ELA) Program" provides temporary lodging assistance to disaster evacuees.
 FEMA also refers to this program as the "Transitional Shelter Assistance (TSA)" program when communicating with evacuees seeking aid.

 Hotels are encouraged to participate in the lodging assistance program.
 Hotels can seek direct payment for the rooms from FEMA's agent, Corporate Lodging Consultants (CLC).
 Click here for a list of the current participating hotels.